JonLundby/mushroom-spotter-crud-app/readme.md

 _A CRUD app for spotting mushrooms in nature._

 _Known issues to be fixed:_<br>
-_- when refreshing the page and pressing update the seasonStart/End resets to jan-jan_<br>
+_- when cancelling update if seasonStart/End is blank they will be updated to "" empty string_<br>
 _- missing create function_<br>
 _- missing sort function_<br>
 _- missing search function_<br>